Poseyd29/Bamazon-1/README.md

 <a name="manager"></a>
 - Below is a demo of the `BamazonManager.js` file...
-  - Running `node BamazonManager.js` will display a menu and peform the specific requests.
+  - Running `node BamazonManager.js` will display a menu and perform the specific requests.
     ![Manager Menu](/example_images/BamazonManager-0.png)
     - The manager can choose option `1` to view the current inventory.
       ![Manager 1](/example_images/BamazonManager-1.png)